alexwarth/sutherland/docs/crt.md

 ### Display Emulation

-Here is a faithful emulation of the display using Gaussian splats as points.
+Here is a faithful emulation of the TX-2 display using WebGL to draw Gaussian splats.
 The spot locations are quantized to 1024 positions:

 [Click to run](emu.html)

 This emulation does take the TX-2's drawing speed into account, which leads to flickering.
 It implements both interlaced and twinkling rendering, which reduce the flicker.
 It also simulates the phosphor's fluorescence (which produces a slight after-image effect making movement less jerky).

 The source code for this emulation is available [here](https://github.com/codefrau/sutherland/blob/388825238e6c477f760bd327755db768bc67fed5/src/display.ts#L1) (the other files in the repo are unused for this experiment).
-It uses 64 bits per spot, putting the x and y coordinates into the upper half of each 32 bit word.
+It uses 64 bits per spot, putting the x and y coordinates into the upper half of each 32 bit word (having them in the upper half makes sign extension simpler in the shader).
 The lower 16 bits are used for a spot ID in one word, and a spot index in the other word, which I used for distinguishing spots by color while debugging.

 ## Pen Tracker